tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 }
 ```

-This function is relatively simple and it's not too hard to see that it's correct, but let's see how we could test it.
+This function is relatively simple and it's not too hard to see by inspection that it's correct.
+But let's see how we could test it.

 To test `quote`, we need some input values and the corresponding correct output values.
 For example: